A Guide to Baltimore Neighborhoods

 The artsy neighborhood also has several studios and galleries, along with some fun festivals like the quirky "HonFest" in June and the area's art and music festival "HampdenFest" in September.

-Charles Village is home to Johns Hopkins University, so the neighborhood has a pretty young college vibe, especially along Saint Paul Street, where students go to visit the many restaurants and bars.
+Charles Village is home to Johns Hopkins University, so the neighborhood has a pretty young college vibe.
+This is especially strong along Saint Paul Street, where students go to visit the many restaurants and bars.

 Charles Village is also known for its Baltimore Museum of Art and some beautiful Painted Lady Victorian houses that rival the ones across the country in San Francisco.